-0001 ALL 04 01 Coordinate remaining design and interior elements that impact instruction in Lindley Center for STEM Education.
+Rank Location SP М Goal Objective Time Frame Progress to Date 0001 ALL 04 01 Coordinate remaining design and interior elements that impact instruction in Lindley Center for STEM Education.
 Review DSA-submitted plans for data and power, determining the FF&E budget, identifying equipment to purchase, and identifying furniture systems with consultants.
 Collaborate with Project Manager to address details and construction elements that impact instruction.
-Fall 2021 thru Fall 2023 FF&E funds from Measure H; Collaboration with Capital Projects and Harris Group Project Management Staff.
-0002 ALL 04 01 Oversee remodel of Baker Hall 1805 & 1850 Collaborate with PM, architect, campus departments, and faculty/staff to confirm construction details and provide specific discipline information to contractors.
-Fall 2021 thru Spring 2022 Measure H Funding (approx. \$1.5M to 2.0M); Capital Projects collaboration.
-Project is complete.
-0003 ALL 08 01 Evaluate and Build-out Solar Photovoltatic Program and Complete Design of New HVAC Program Attract larger and specific student populations to the Solar PV program and complete purchase of needed lab equipment.
-Also complete CORs for HVAC-R courses and certificates.
-Fall 2021 thru Fall 2023 Strong Workforce funding (equipment); Measure H (facilitites); FEMA grant.
-Both programs on hiatus due to Construction Center delays.
-0004 ALL 02 01 Institutionalize existing STEM student research internships.
-Organize and institutionalize STEM student research internships; identify financial resources for students; identify community partners Fall 2021 and ongoing Grant funding for internship coordinator, student stipends, research costs, supplies, etc. 0005 ALL 07 01 Implement new STEM fund raising opportunities Work with Foundation and faculty to identify potential fund raising ideas in connection with Lindley Center for STEM Education Fall 2021 and ongoing Donations from local companies; assistance with marketing from Public Relations; contacts with potential donors from Foundation 0006 ALL 01 01 Implement an initiative to address STEM equity gaps Create a specific outcome/goal and Master Plan with faculty and staff to address the equity gap in certain STEM courses.
-Fall 2021 and ongoing Data and information from OIR; commitment from faculty/staff across all STEM departments.
+Thru Fall 2023 FF&E funds from Measure H; Collaboration with Capital Projects and Harris Group Project Management Staff.
+0002 ALL 02 01 Institutionalize existing STEM student research internships.
+Organize and institutionalize STEM student research internships; identify financial resources for students; identify community partners Fall 2022 and ongoing Grant funding for internship coordinator, student stipends, research costs, supplies, etc. 0003 ALL 07 01 Implement new STEM fund raising opportunities Work with Foundation and faculty to identify potential fund raising ideas in connection with Lindley Center for STEM Education Fall 2022 and ongoing Donations from local companies; assistance with marketing from Public Relations; contacts with potential donors from Foundation 0004 ALL 01 01 Continue initiative to address STEM equity gaps Create a specific outcome/goal and Master Plan with faculty and staff to address the equity gap in certain STEM courses.
+Fall 2022 and ongoing Data and information from OIR; commitment from faculty/staff across all STEM departments; new funding from HSI STEM grant helps create opportunities